Board of Governors - Profiles

 Sally graduated from Cardiff University in 1996 with a degree in Business Economics.
 She went on to qualify as a Chartered Accountant in 1999 and as a Chartered Tax Adviser in 2001.

 Louise was the first female Global President of the Royal Institution of Chartered Surveyors (2014-15).
-As President she championed diversity & inclusivity and led a series of ground breaking initiatives, including the RICS Inclusive Employers Quality Mark and the Property Strategy for Sub Saharan Africa.
+As she championed diversity & inclusivity and led a series of initiatives, including the RICS Inclusive Employers Quality Mark and the Property Strategy for Sub Saharan Africa.

-He has a Mathematics degree from Imperial College, London, an accounting qualification (A.C.M.A.) and a MSc in Business Administration from London Business School.
+He has a Mathematics degree from Imperial College, London, an accounting qualification (A.C.M.A.) and in Business Administration from London Business School.

 Ian is a Trustee of Cumbria Community Foundation and an Honorary Doctorate of Birmingham City University.